- Register for: Behind the Notes

 At the same time, I was studying violin at a serious level, as well.
 I spent my teenage years immersed in chamber music and orchestral repertoire, playing Tchaikovsky’s Serenade for Strings, works by Aaron Copland, and so many others.
 I fell in love with the great violin concertos—Tchaikovsky, Mendelssohn, Barber—as well as Bach’s unaccompanied violin and cello suites.
 These works shaped me as much as studying classical voice did, and they gave me a deep appreciation for symphonic music that still informs how I perform, listen to, and interact with it today.

-We’ll learn about and hear music from many perspectives - how a particular triplet them ripples throughout a work (say, the opening 4 notes of Beethoven’s 5th Symphony), how theme & variations play out over the history of classical music (take Bach’s Goldberg Variations, for example) or the sheer virtuosity of works like Bach’s Partita No. 2 in D minor for solo violin or Pagannini’s 24 Caprices.
+In this series, I want to bring you into all of these worlds—familiar works, hidden treasures, and unexpected connections.
+We’ll learn about and hear music from many perspectives - how a particular triplet them ripples throughout a work (say, the opening 4 notes of Beethoven’s 5th Symphony), how theme & variations play out over the history of classical music (take Bach’s Goldberg Variations, for example) or the sheer virtuosity of works like Bach’s Partita No. 2 in D minor for solo violin.

-Over eight weeks, my hope is that your love of classical music will deepen, that you’ll learn to hear more layers within what you already know, and that you’ll come away feeling engaged, enriched, and truly alive.
+Over eight weeks, my hope is that your love of classical music will deepen, that you’ll learn to hear more layers within what you already know, and that you’ll come away feeling engaged, enriched, and fully alive.

-• Details & Registration
+Details & Registration

 Where

-The Granite Church
+The Granite

-5 North Main Street
+5 N Main St

-Redding, CT 06896
+Redding, CT

 When

-Thursdays, 11am–12:15pm
+Thursdays, 11:00am–12:00pm

 Dates

-Weekly from October 16 - December 11
+Weekly from October 30 - November 20

 Registration Fee

-$400 for the series
+$195 for the series

 Join us!